Introduction

 8. Bonus Page Example

-Why it works: perceived value increases dramatically when bonuses are stacked.
-Visitors feel like they’re getting more than the base offer, making it harder to walk away.
+Why it works: perceived value skyrockets when bonuses are added.
+Visitors feel like they’re getting more than the base offer.

 9. Lead Magnet Bridge Page Example

-This style offers something free: an ebook, checklist, or mini-course in exchange for an email address.
-After sign-up, the visitor is guided toward the main offer.
+Lead magnet bridge pages use free value to capture attention.
+A checklist, ebook, or mini-course is offered in exchange for an email, and then the visitor is guided toward the main offer.

 Why it works: it lowers the barrier to entry.
-A free resource builds trust and gives you a way to follow up with the visitor, even if they don’t buy immediately.
+Even if visitors don’t buy, you’ve earned their trust and gained a way to follow up.

 10. Hybrid Bridge Page Example